mattermost/docs/source/help/apps/desktop-changelog.rst

 ^^^^^^^^^^^^^

 -  YouTube previews now work, even if mixed content is allowed
 -  Fixed an incorrect cursor mode for "Edit" and "Remove" buttons on the Settings page
 -  Fixed an issue where "Zoom in/out" settings did not properly work
+-  When disconnected from Mattermost, the "Cannot connect to Mattermost" page is now properly aligned at the top of the window

 Windows
 ^^^^^^^